How does this medication work? What will it do for me?

-Serotonin syndrome: Severe reactions are possible when tramadol is combined with medications used to treat depression.
+Serotonin toxicity: Severe reactions are possible when tramadol is combined with other medications that affect serotonin, such as anti-depressants and "triptan" migraine medications.
 The combination of tramadol and MAO inhibitors must be avoided.
 Symptoms of a reaction may include muscle rigidity and spasms, difficulty moving, and changes in mental state including delirium and agitation.
 Coma and death are also possible.

 Surgery: Tramadol may interact with medications used during surgery.
 If you are scheduled for surgery, let your doctor know that you are taking this medication.

 Pregnancy: The safety for both the mother and baby if this medication is used during pregnancy has not been determined.
+Withdrawal symptoms have been noted in newborns of mothers who used tramadol during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children.
 This medication should not be used in people under 18 years of age.

 Seniors: Seniors may be more likely to experience side effects from this medication, especially seniors over 75 years of age.
 Doses for seniors should generally be lower and increase more slowly than for other adults.